Irevle/hello-world-rust/README.md

 - `Cargo.lock` is maintained by Cargo and pins down dependencies exact version.
 Should not be edited.

 ## Installation
 a.
 You can get this by simply running `cargo new hello-world` which will create a directory with the name `hello-world` which has the same file content.
-Then move to the directory with `cd hello-world`
+Move to the directory with `cd hello-world`, run `cargo build`, and lastly `cargo run`.

 b.
 Or, the GitHub way:
 1. Clone this repo